rootVIII/skulls/README.md

 <pre>
   <code>
 // 1.
-// Navigate to skulls/ and generate the <code>.aar</code> binding: ebitenmobile bind -target android -javapkg com.&lt;your-username&gt;.skulls -o skulls.aar github.com/rootVIII/skulls/skullsebitenbind
+Navigate to skulls/ and generate the <code>.aar</code> binding: ebitenmobile bind -target android -javapkg com.&lt;your-username&gt;.skulls -o skulls.aar github.com/rootVIII/skulls/skullsebitenbind

 // 2.
-// Open an Empty Activity in Android Studio and name it SkullsMobile
+Open an Empty Activity in Android Studio and name it SkullsMobile

 // 3.
-// Import the new .aar as a module:
+Import the new .aar as a module:
 // Select File, New, New Module, Import .jar/.aar Package, select the previously built .aar named skulls.aar
-// In app/build.gradle, add this line to the dependencies: compile project(':skulls') dependencies {
+// In app/build.gradle, add this line to the dependencies: compile project(':skulls')
+// Example:

+dependencies {
     implementation 'androidx.appcompat:appcompat:1.3.0'
     implementation 'com.google.android.material:material:1.3.0'